ODE mandates face coverings for K-12

 The announcement from the Oregon Department of Education came just minutes after Gov. Kate Brown announced new statewide regulations that will require children 5 and older to wear a mask outdoors where social distancing cannot be maintained and in indoor public places.

-Earlier guidance from ODE mandated that students in grades 6-12 would have to wear a mask but Wednesday's announcement extends that requirement.
+Earlier guidance from ODE mandated that students in grades 6-12 would have to wear a mask but the July 22 announcement extends that requirement.

 "The new requirement," ODE said in a statement, "is in response to mounting evidence that face coverings are effective in mitigating the spread of COVID-19."

-The department will be distributing 5 million face coverings to districts across the state that were donated by FEMA.
+The department will be distributing 5 million face coverings that were donated by FEMA to districts across the state.
 The face coverings are not considered medical-grade masks.

-Locally, Greater Albany Public Schools has said it will comply with state and county orders but plans to address face coverings for students who may not be able to wear them were already in the works.
-Students who are on the Autism Disorder spectrum, cannot physically remove their masks or who have other sensory issues may not be able to comply.

 The new guidance from ODE states that if a student removes their face covering or demonstrates a need to remove it for a short period of time, the school must provide them a space away from peers while they are not wearing their face covering but that student cannot be left unattended.
 Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day.